The Workshops Rail Museum Visit with Kids

 Families with young kids get a book called “Spy Story,” while those with kids 7+ are given a book called “Spy Mission.”

-Our kids are 6 and 7 and we were given both books, along with pencils.
+Our kids were 6 and 7, and we were given both books, along with pencils.

 Spy Mission is a lot longer than Spy Story, and both kids needed help, but we all enjoyed solving the clues and filling out the books.